Cwantic/Documentation/Design/Elements/Valve.md

 Click [here](https://documentation.metapiping.com/Settings/Databases/Components.html) for more information about creation of library of components.

+**LABEL** :

+You can define a label to the valve.
+The labels are shown with the node names view button.

 **X-AXIS DIRECTION** (3) :

 You can define the **X-axis** vector by defining Xx, Xy, Xz in global coordinates.